djangocon/2022.djangocon.us/_presenters/andrew-godwin.md

 website: http://www.aeracode.org
 ---

-Andrew is a long-time Django contributor - author of South, Django Migrations, and Channels - and a Principal Engineer at Eventbrite, leading the SRE team and working on system architecture.
+Andrew is a long-time Django contributor - author of South, Django Migrations, and Channels - and works at Astronomer.io.

 In his spare time, he enjoys piloting light aircraft, archery, writing video games, and trying to see as many mountains and as much snow as he possibly can.